Skip to main content

 Check out your course options

-4. Confirm your WVU Tech Student ID number and claim your student account.
-New students will receive this information by mail; continuing students will use ID numbers already issued.
+5. Confirm your WVU Tech Student ID number and claim your student account.
+New students will receive this information by email; continuing students will use ID numbers already issued.

 Activate your account